This recipe starts with a special blend of meat and the results are deliciously flavorful and juicy grilled hamburgers!

 - 8 hamburger buns, toasted

-- Sir Kensington’s Ketchup — Sir K’s Mustard and Special Sauce are Gr8 on grilled hamburgers
+- Sir Kensington’s Ketchup — Sir K’s Mustard and Special Sauce are Gr8 on grilled hamburgers, not included in nutritional calculation

 - Mix the two meats together thoroughly and form into eight six-ounce patties.